 Identify what determines an option’s price

-There are three main factors affecting the premium, or margin, you pay when you trade options in Switzerland.
+There are three main factors affecting the premium, or margin, you pay when you trade options.
 All these factors work on the same principle: the more likely it is that the underlying market price will be above (calls) or below (puts) an option’s strike price at its expiry, the higher its value will be.

-When you trade CFDs on an option with us, you’ll pay a margin that works in a similar way to a traditional option premium.
+When you trade CFDs on an option with IG, you’ll pay a margin that works in a similar way to a traditional option premium.
 The two terms are used interchangeably below.

 - Level of the underlying market

 The further below the underlying a call option's strike is, or the higher above the underlying a put option's strike is, the higher their premiums are likely to be as they are ‘in the money’ – there's more chance of them expiring with value.

 The longer an option has before it expires, the more time the underlying market has to pass the strike price – so an out-of-the-money option will tend to lose value as it nears its expiration date and there’s less chance of it expiring profitably.

 The more volatile an option’s underlying market is, the more likely it is that it will pass the strike price.
 So, volatility tends to increase an option’s premium.

 The Greeks are measures of the individual risks associated with trading options, each named after a Greek symbol.
 Understanding how they work can help you calculate the risk involved with each of the variables that affect option prices.